ncatlab/nlab-content/pages/18126.md

   \right)
 $$

-and so the first statement follows from the fact that finite unions of compact subspaces and arbitrary intersections of closed compact subspaces are themselves again compact ([this prop.](compact+space#UnionsAndIntersectionOfCompactSubspaces)).
+and so the first statement follows from the fact that finite unions of compact subspaces and arbitrary intersections of closed compact subspaces are themselves again compact (example \ref{UnionsAndIntersectionOfCompactSubspaces}).

 Regarding the second statement: That $U \subset X$ is open means that there exists a closed subset $C \subset X$ with $U = X\backslash C$.
 Now using [[de Morgan duality]] we find